odinssecrets/rrefresh/README.md

 This project was started to learn rust and webasm and to create a usable and customizable refreshing extension.

+This project is still in a beta state and is being developed.

 ## System Requirements
 Only tested/developed for x86_64 Linux
 - make